secureCodeBox/secureCodeBox/documentation/docs/api/crds/scan-completion-hook.md

 ### Image (Required)

-The `image` field contains a container image reference for the image supposed to run as the hook.
+The `image` field contains a container image reference for the image that should run as the hook.

 ### ImagePullSecrets (Optional)

-The `imagePullSecrets` field can be used to specify pull secrets used to access the hooks image from a private registry.
+The `imagePullSecrets` field can be used to specify pull secrets for accessing the hook's image from a private registry.

 ### ImagePullPolicy (Optional)

-The `imagePullPolicy` field can be used to specify under which circumstances the images should be pulled from the registry.
+The `imagePullPolicy` field specifies when the image should be pulled from the registry.
-One of Always, Never, IfNotPresent.
-Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
+Valid values are `Always`, `Never`, or `IfNotPresent`.
+Defaults to `Always` if the `:latest` tag is specified, otherwise `IfNotPresent`.
 See the [Kubernetes docs](https://kubernetes.io/docs/concepts/containers/images#updating-images) for more information.

 ### Env (Optional)

-The `env` field can be used to specify env variables and to mount secrets into containers.
+The `env` field can be used to specify environment variables and mount secrets into containers.

 ### Volumes (Optional)

-`volumes` lets you specify Kubernetes volumes that you want to use and make available to the hook.
+`volumes` lets you specify Kubernetes volumes to make available to the hook.
-Similarly to `env`, it can be used to pass data into a container.
+Similar to `env`, it can be used to pass data into a container.
-It has to be combined with [`volumeMounts`](#volumemounts-optional) to be useful (see below).
+It must be combined with [`volumeMounts`](#volumemounts-optional) to be useful (see below).

 ### VolumeMounts (Optional)

-`volumeMounts` let you specify where you want the previously-created volumes to be mounted inside the container.
+`volumeMounts` lets you specify where previously-created volumes should be mounted inside the container.
-It has the same API as the `volumeMounts` property on Kubernetes pods.
+It uses the same API as the `volumeMounts` property on Kubernetes Pods.

 ### Affinity and Tolerations (optional)

+### NodeSelector (Optional)

+[`nodeSelector`](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/) allows you to specify simple node selection constraints to control which nodes the hook runs on.

+### Affinity and Tolerations (Optional)

-[`affinity`](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/) and [`tolerations`](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) can be used to control which nodes the parser is executed on.
+[`affinity`](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/) and [`tolerations`](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) can be used to control which nodes the hook is executed on with more advanced rules than nodeSelector.
-The values should be set via Helm values (during install) or by specifying `affinity` and/or `tolerations` in the `Scan` specification.
+These values are typically set via Helm values during installation.

 ### ServiceAccountName (Optional)

-The `serviceAccountName` field can be used to specify a custom ServiceAccount to use for the Kubernetes Job running the hook.
+The `serviceAccountName` field can be used to specify a custom ServiceAccount for the Kubernetes Job running the hook.
-Should only be used if your hook needs specific RBAC Access.
-Otherwise the hook is run using a `scan-completion-hook` service account.
+This should only be used if your hook needs specific RBAC access.
+Otherwise, the hook runs using a `scan-completion-hook` service account.

-The service account should have at least `get` rights on `scans.execution.securecodebox.io`, and `get` & `patch` on `scans.execution.securecodebox.io/status` so that the hooks can work correctly.
+The service account should have at least `get` permissions on `scans.execution.securecodebox.io`, and `get` & `patch` permissions on `scans.execution.securecodebox.io/status` for hooks to work correctly.

 ### TTLSecondsAfterFinished (Optional)

-`ttlSecondsAfterFinished` can be used to automatically delete the completed Kubernetes job used to run the hook.
+`ttlSecondsAfterFinished` can be used to automatically delete the completed Kubernetes Job used to run the hook.
-This sets the `ttlSecondsAfterFinished` field on the created job.
-This requires your cluster to have the [TTLAfterFinished](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) feature gate enabled in your cluster.
+This sets the `ttlSecondsAfterFinished` field on the created Job.
+This requires your cluster to have the [TTLAfterFinished](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) feature gate enabled.

 ### Resources (Optional)

-`resources` lets you overwrite the resource limits and requests for the hook container.
-See https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+`resources` lets you override the resource limits and requests for the hook container.
+See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for more details.

 ```yaml
 resources: